 Shares of our common stock have been the subject of two tender offers.
-The first was conducted by Insight Partners in January 2017 (the "January 2017 Tender Offer") and the second was conducted by each of Insight Partners, Wellington and Bessemer Venture Partners ("Bessemer") in July 2018 (the "July 2018 Tender Offer").
-In connection with the January 2017 Tender Offer, Insight Partners acquired 23,796,085 shares of our common stock from selling stockholders, including certain of our directors and officers, at a purchase price of \$8.00 per share, and in connection with the July 2018 Tender Offer, Wellington acquired 3,125,000 shares of our common stock, Bessemer acquired 1,562,500 shares of our common stock and Insight Partners acquired 551,382 shares of our common stock from selling stockholders, including certain of our directors and officers, at a purchase price of \$16.00 per share.
+The first was conducted by Insight Partners in January 2017 (the "January 2017 Tender Offer") and the second was conducted by each of Insight Partners, investors for which Wellington Management Company LLC serves as investment adviser ("Wellington Investors") and Bessemer Venture Partners ("Bessemer") in July 2018 (the "July 2018 Tender Offer").
+In connection with the January 2017 Tender Offer, Insight Partners acquired 23,796,085 shares of our common stock from selling stockholders, including certain of our directors and officers, at a purchase price of \$8.00 per share, and in connection with the July 2018 Tender Offer, Wellington Investors acquired 3,125,000 shares of our common stock, Bessemer acquired 1,562,500 shares of our common stock and Insight Partners acquired 551,382 shares of our common stock from selling stockholders, including certain of our directors and officers, at a purchase price of \$16.00 per share.